 Tetras are omnivorous and should be fed a varied diet consisting of high-quality flakes or pellets designed for small tropical fish.
 Supplement their diet with occasional live or frozen foods like brine shrimp or daphnia.
 Feed them 2-3 times a day, only what they can consume in a few minutes.Lifespan

-The lifespan of Tetras can vary by species, but they typically have an average lifespan of 3-5 years, although with proper care, some species can live longer.Interesting Facts
+The lifespan of Tetras can vary by species, but they typically have an average lifespan of 3-5 years, although with proper care, some species can live longer.Common problems + quick fixes

 - The name "Tetra" comes from the Greek word "tetragonopterus," which means "square-finned," referring to their distinct, square-shaped caudal fin.